starlinglab/starling-certificate-authority/README.md

 You can sign the intermediate CSR multiple times with different root CA for cross singing.

-CSR files do not contain any sensative information and can be exchanged easily.
+CSR files do not contain any sensitive information and can be exchanged easily.
 However, it is required to set up a mechanism for verification if a file was not interfered with during such exchange.

 1. Sign the intermediate CSR with root CA (you'll be asked for confirmation twice)